UM-KevinHe/DeepLearningKL/README.md

 Although these two tutorials show two versions of prior model.
 The core of using our model is to make sure the hazard rates matrix can be obtained with n be the number of observations (number of rows for this matrix) and K be the number of time intervals of discrete-time model (number of cols).
 Either one is OK to begin with, we provide each tutorial with the same amount of details for users.

+## Models and Evaluation Metrics

+We compare our model with [Cox model][8], Deepsurv, extended Cox model with case-control sampling and LogisticHazard.
+We also use three evaluation metrics, which are Concordance-Index, Integrated Brier Score and Integrated Negative Binomial Log Likelihood.
+Except for Cox model, all codes are available from pycox.
+We appreciate the great convenience provided by this excellent package.

 ## References
 [Di Wang, Wen Ye, Kevin He Proceedings of AAAI Spring Symposium on Survival Prediction - Algorithms, Challenges, and Applications 2021, PMLR 146:232-239, 2021.][3]

 [Kvamme H, Borgan Ø. Continuous and discrete-time survival prediction with neural networks. arXiv preprint arXiv:1910.06724.
 2019 Oct 15.][5]

 [1]: https://github.com/havakv/pycox